gokcehan/lf/doc.md

 The difference is that prefixes are not necessary in the command line.
 Instead, different modes are provided to read corresponding commands.
 These modes are mapped to the prefix keys above by default.
+Visual mode mappings are defined the same way normal mode mappings are defined.

 # SYNTAX